is the academic discipline of Pauline Studies?

 that theological expression is epiphenomenal of sociological reality.

-In other words, Paul's theological language is simply an expression
+In other words, Paul's theological language is used to address what

 On this hypothesis,